 - Advanced Ad Optimization: Automatically adjusts placements for maximum revenue without manual input.

-- Lazy Loading Ads: Improves site speed by loading ads only when users scroll, enhancing UX.
+- Lazy Loading Ads: Improve site speed by loading ads only when users scroll, enhancing the user experience.

 - Video Ad Support: Integrates video ads for hotel tours, resort reviews, or travel vlogs.